The rangeland ecology and management area of specialization focuses on linking bio-physical and human systems to ensure sustainable practices.

 Concepts covered pertain to both domestic and wild grazing animals, include a variety of grassland and shrubland types, and emphasize adaptive management techniques.

 The natural resource stewardship degree requires completion of 30 credits, including 14 credits of required core coursework, 9 credits in the focus area (rangeland ecology and management), and 7 credits of electives.
-This is a coursework-only degree and does not require completion of a thesis.
+This is a coursework-intensive degree and does not require completion of a thesis.

-Specialization Option: Rangeland Ecology and Management
+Specialization Courses: Rangeland Ecology and Management

 Electives (complete a minimum of 7 credits)